-(Credit for NUR 121 and NUR 122)

-LPNs who have graduated from an approved practical nursing program, are currently licensed in the Commonwealth of Virginia and have completed this education and/or practiced in a medical-surgical setting within the past five years may apply for credit-for-priorexperience for both NUR 121 and NUR 122.
-The LPN will be awarded credit for both NUR 121 and NUR 122 upon completion of the following courses: BIO 141, BIO 142, NAS 185, ENG 101 (or ENG 111), NUR 135 (or the challenge exam) and NUR 115 (Note: Requirement to take NUR 115 is passage of NLN Mobility test.)
+(Credit for NUR 121 and NUR 122) LPNs who have graduated from an approved practical nursing program, are currently licensed in the Commonwealth of Virginia and have completed this education and/or practiced preferably in a medicalsurgical setting within the past five years may apply for credit-for-prior-experience for both NUR 121 and NUR 122.
+The LPN will be awarded credit for both NUR 121 and NUR 122 upon completion of the following courses: BIO 141, BIO 142, NAS 185, ENG 101 (or ENG 111), NUR 135 (or the challenge exam) and NUR 115 (Note: Requirement to take NUR 115 is passage of NLN Mobility test and passing of 90% on Math Dosage Exam).